 Each year for the past 10 years, we have given out up to $25,000 in total to deserving MAPGA facilities to help grow the game.

-The 2023 Player Development Grant Application Process will open in the FALL.
+The 2023 Player Development Grant Application Process is NOW OPEN

 Army Navy Country Club/Arlington (Jimmy Kowalski) – Awarded $1,000

 With the Grant Funds, Army Navy Country Club/Arlington will be purchasing golf clubs.
 Army Navy’s “Junior Tour Golf” Program is a developmental program that provides a structured curriculum for junior golfers of all skill levels.
 To assist each young player to learn and grow through the program, they match players based on skill level and athletic development to create an atmosphere that is socially engaging and competitively rewarding.
 Teaching life skills and a love for the game.
 They have multiple US Kids certified instructors and are recognized as an Operation 36 Learning Program Location.
 Army Navy’s Jimmy Kowalski also received recognition for having the second-largest PGA Junior League Program in the Middle Atlantic.

 Baltimore Golf Academy (David Hutsell/Julieta Stack)– Awarded $950